 In 2016, the British people voted to leave the European Union.
-Now, with just weeks to go until Brexit day, there is still much uncertainty regarding the legal status of UK and EU citizens and future relations between the UK and the EU after Brexit.
+There is a lot of uncertainty regarding the legal status of UK and EU citizens and future relations between the UK and the EU after Brexit.

 This section aims to share Brexit-related information relevant to current and prospective staff and students.
 Because the situation is still evolving, we cannot guarantee the accuracy or completeness of this content.
 The city of Amsterdam’s Brexit information point and the webpage on Brexit of the Immigration and Naturalisation Service (IND) are good sources for further information.